How We Chose the Best Liveaboard Catamaran

 close up of anchored Lagoon 380 catamaran

-When we began our preparation to shop for a cruising catamaran, it was eye-opening.
+It was eye-opening when we began our preparation to shop for a cruising catamaran.
 We didn’t have many clues as to what to look for.
 We did know that we needed to research (a lot) and rely on others’ knowledge and experience.

-Throughout our six-month process of buying a sailing catamaran, we listened and learned.
+We listened and learned throughout our six-month process of buying a sailing catamaran.
 We also figured out which advice to take to heart.

-Here are the five important things to look for and take into account when choosing the best liveaboard catamaran.
+Here are the five important things to look for and take into account when choosing the best liveaboard catamaran and the perfect boat for you and your crew.

 1. What Size Catamaran Do You Need?

 • The smaller the boat, the less boat to maneuver, dock and maintain.
 As new boat owners, this didn’t go unnoticed.
-We would pay for any gluttonous purchase later with more sweat, tears, and cash.
+We would pay for any gluttonous purchase with more sweat, tears, and cash later.

 • The layout of the saloon and galley can play a part in how big a boat feels.
-Getting inside different catamarans, whether at a boat show or by other means, will give you more knowledge of the layout you prefer.
+Getting inside different catamarans, whether at a boat show or by other means, will give you more knowledge of your preferred interior space layout.

-• Sailing on a catamaran generally becomes more comfortable as the boat gets larger.
+• Sailing on a catamaran generally becomes more comfortable on larger models.
 If you are planning to do a lot of offshore sailing, things like bridge deck clearance, beam-to-length ratio, and other performance indicators will become drastically more of a priority when purchasing your boat.

-• Another significant factor at play for us was the ceiling height on the boat.
+• Another significant factor for us was the ceiling height of the boat.
 At 6’3, Ross could step on a boat and know almost immediately if it was a contender.
-(Ceiling height can vary in different models and isn’t always correlated with the length or size of the boat.)
+(Ceiling height can vary in different models and isn’t always correlated with the length or size of the catamaran.)

 Sunnyside crew demonstrating the height in a catamaran cabin